-These posts are part funded by the Prince's Countryside Fund.
+These posts are part-funded by the Prince's Countryside Fund.

 Each trainee will be provided with 18 months of paid work experience and work-based training.
-They will gain appropriate qualifications, be supported by a mentor, and given support in finding work and/or training after their traineeship ends.
+They will gain appropriate qualifications, be supported by a mentor, and be given support in finding work and/or training after their traineeship ends.